MoRamdan11/LMS_RestFul_APIs/README.md

 * Postman

 ## Test APIs
-You can use Postman to test APIs:
+You can use Postman to test All Requests (GET, POST, PUT, DELETE) using Paths in Code<br/>
+# POST Request Constrains:
+* Courses:
+Course entity will have the following properties:<br />
+name: string, required, min length of 5 characters.<br />
+code: string, required, must match 3 letters followed by 3 numbers.<br />
+id: integer, auto generated.<br />
+description: string, optional, max length of 200 characters.<br />